Mythili98/BrainVasculatureAnalysis/README.md

-# Vein Mesh Processing and Analysis
+# Interactive Feature Analysis on 3D Brain Vascular Meshes

 This Python script provides a comprehensive pipeline for processing, analyzing, and visualizing 3D vein-like meshes using `trimesh`, `vedo`, `skeletor`, and `networkx`.
 The primary applications include connected component analysis, skeletonization, branch point detection, and radius tapering metric computation.
 Optional functionalities like landmark selection and rotating component visualization (GIF) are also provided.